petrelharp/pyslim/docs/tutorial.md

 since it is much more efficient to simply add these on afterwards.
 To add these (in a completely equivalent way to having included them during the simulation), you can use the {func}`msprime.sim_mutations` function, which returns a new tree sequence with additional mutations.
-Continuing with the cartoons from above, these are added to each branch of the tree sequence at the rate per unit time that you request.
+These are added to each branch of the tree sequence at the rate per unit time that you request, as depicted in {numref}`figure {number} <pedigree_mutate>`.
 We'll add these using the {class}`msprime.SLiMMutationModel`, so that the file can be read back into SLiM, but any of the other mutation models in msprime could be used.
-This works as follows:
+This works as follows, starting with the tree sequence produced above by recapitation:

 ```{code-cell}
 next_id = pyslim.next_slim_mutation_id(sts)